-UCF IT will follow a cloud first methodology for all new IT services and solutions.
+To empower IT to deliver strategic solutions for our customer’s needs, we will follow a cloud first methodology for all IT services and solution.

 While we will prioritize cloud solutions over traditional infrastructure, “cloud first” does not mean “cloud always”.
 Current requirements or constraints will dictate when the cloud makes sense.
 Our goal is to align with strategic objectives but not introduce unnecessary risk.
 When needed, we will utilize our off-site private cloud resources for those services where public cloud doesn’t make sense or add value.
 We will limit on-campus infrastructure to only what’s absolutely necessary based on very specific use cases.